 Click Create Clone.

-Check Custom Block Volume Size (GB) and then specify the new size.
+If you want to clone the block volume to a larger size volume, select Custom Block Volume Size (GB) and then specify the new size.
 You can only increase the size of the volume, you cannot decrease the size.
-If you clone the block volume to a larger size volume, you need to extend the volume's partition, see Extending the Partition for a Block Volume for more information..
+If you clone the block volume to a larger size volume, you need to extend the volume's partition.
+See Extending the Partition for a Block Volume for more information.

 Click Create Clone.